nabeken/myfuguita/README.rst

 See http://projects.tsuntsun.net/~nabeken/myfuguita/5.4/

-The build is brought you by FreeBSD + Vagrant + Jenkins.
+This build is brought to you by FreeBSD + Vagrant + Jenkins.

 LICENSE
 -------